kwaldenphd/Python/README.md

 # Putting it all together

-135. The last thing we'll do in this lab is make sure you're comfortable with a few core elements of Python syntax.

-136. For each component, you're asked to describe the concept in your own words and write an example of the concept using Python syntax.
+QXA: The last thing we'll do in this lab is make sure you're comfortable with a few core elements of Python syntax.
+For each component, you're asked to describe the concept in your own words and write an example of the concept using Python syntax.

-137. These examples do not need to be overly complex.
+QXB: These examples do not need to be overly complex.
   * Modifying example code provided in the lab is absolutely fine.
   * Using things you wrote while working through the lab is absolutely fine.
   * Consulting linked resources is fine (include a comment or note that mentions any resources you consulted beyond the lab procedure.

-Q5: For each concept, describe in your own words and provide an example using Python syntax.
+QXC: For each concept, describe in your own words and provide an example using Python syntax.
 Use comments/narrative text to note each part of your answer.
 - `print()` statement
 - string variable
 - integer variable